krecik/automount-usb/README.md

 __libudev__._

-On inserting an USB drive, automounts the drive at /media/ as a directory named by device label; just the device name if label is
+On inserting an SCSI drive, automounts the drive at /media/ as a directory named by device label; just the device name if label is
 empty: /media/usbtest, /media/sdd